sakshamt29/S-Music-Player/README.md

 # S-Music-Player
-This is a music player made using TKinter and Pygame.
+A music player made using TKinter and Pygame to play your favourite songs.